Franisz/zUtilities/README.md

 ShowMunitionAmount=0
 ; ... enables (1) or disables (0) on screen display of currently used munition amount

+ShowTargetProtection=1
+; ... enables (1) or disables (0) protection icon and value next to the focused npc hp bar

 ShowPickpocketIcon=1
 ; ... enables (1) or disables (0) coin icon next to the focused npc name when it can be pickpocketed